legoguy1000/FRC-Portal/README.md

 * Simplified some code
 * Upgraded Facebook API to 3.1
 * Add master Cronjob
+* Add list of registered users to event page

 Version 2.11.0
 * Add JSON field to season model to allow customization of google form columns mapping to DB